SFRL/personal-webpage/content/portfolios/projects/hearcolour/index.md

 - **build prototype** in React.js, p5.js and WebGL
 - **test prototype** on different devices and conduct **quick & dirty** evaluation with friends and colleagues
 - organise mock performance with **focus group** of ~10 participants to evaluate improved prototype in action
-- implement feedback and code **simulation of 100 users** to test finished web app
+- implement feedback and code **simulation of 100 users** to test finished webapp
 - write documentation and upload to <a rel="noopener noreferrer" target="_blank" href="https://github.com/SFRL/hearing-colour-app">GitHub</a>

 The event was a full success with close to 100 visitors.
 I managed to complete all planned steps in time, reassuring myself that I can quickly deliver a project if needed.